BruceBAWest/brucebawest.github.io/_posts/2014-3-3-Hello-World.md

 Honeybadger don't give a shit.

 I'm a selfish asshole now.
 I used to care about others, try to put myself out there for others, but now I've found balance by learning the word "NO." When people want something from me, I don't give a shit, so, "No." When people want to hang out with me (and trust me, they don't), I don't give a shit, so I say "No!"
 I've gotten good at it.
 No is my favorite new word.
+(It goes right up on the mantle next to "Fuck", and "I don't give a fuck" – sometimes subbed with "I don't give a shit").

-But why no?
+But why No, though?
 Because I don't give a shit.
 No, because I don't want to go on your deep sea fishing trip (I mean, I kinda do, but not enough to suffer the consequences - I mean, in this heat, I might not make it back from that one).
-No, because I don't want to be your free developer in a trade for shares in a startup idea you have that is just never gonna get off the ground, and frankly I don't give a shit.
+No, because I don't want to be your free developer in trade for shares in a startup idea you have that is just never gonna get off the ground, (you have "such a great business idea" and you just need someone else to do literally everything for you) and frankly I don't give a shit.
 No to whatever it is you're about to ask, before you even get the words out of your mouth, because I just don't care.

 It's as simple as that.
 I'm selfish.
 I don't care.